KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

     - How to transplant deep learning model on Raspberry pi 3
     - Which deep learning model is used
     - Fire images

+# Performance objectives
+The information should be gathered to decide performance of the CCTV, so I don't state it yet.